Priyaramesh0106/tamil-nadu-election-analysis-2026/README.md

 - Election Result Datasets
 - Supporting Visuals
 - Python Notebook
+- PowerBi Dashboard (PBIX/PNG)

 ---
 ## Python Notebook

-A basic Python notebook (`Tamil_Nadu_Election_Analysis.ipynb`) is included to demonstrate simple reproducible analysis using pandas and matplotlib.
+A basic Python notebook is included as a supplementary artifact to demonstrate simple data loading, filtering, and aggregation using Pandas.

+The primary analysis, calculations, and story development were performed using Microsoft Excel and supporting visualizations.

+The notebook serves as an additional reproducibility reference rather than the main analytical workflow.

 The notebook performs:
 - Data loading using pandas